Serene-Arc/bulk-downloader-for-reddit/README.md

     - `week`
     - `month`
     - `year`
+  - `--time-format`
+    - This specifies the format of the datetime string that replaces `{DATE}` in file and folder naming schemes
+    - See [Time Formatting Customisation](#time-formatting-customisation) for more details, and the formatting scheme
 - `-u, --user`
   - This specifies the user to scrape in concert with other options
   - When using `--authenticate`, `--user me` can be used to refer to the authenticated user